Sodium is a vital electrolyte that regulates fluid balance, blood pressure, and nerve and muscle function.

 Cystatin C is constantly released into the blood by all body cells and is almost completely filtered by the kidneys.
 Because its concentration in the blood is less affected by muscle mass, age, or gender than Creatinine, this value is particularly suitable for assessing kidney function — even in older people, athletes, those taking creatine supplements, or individuals with low muscle mass.
 From the Cystatin C value, a more precise estimated kidney function can be calculated, which can indicate early stages of kidney impairment — often before creatinine levels become abnormal.
 Cystatin C is automatically measured if a high Creatinine level is detected.
 Normal Cystatin C levels alongside elevated creatinine levels still confirm good kidney function.

-The eGFR based on Cystatin C shows how well the kidneys filter the blood — independent of muscle mass, supplementation, and physical constitution.
+The eGFR based on Cystatin C shows how well the kidneys filter the blood—independently of muscle mass, supplementation, and physical constitution.

-The eGFR (estimated Glomerular Filtration Rate) is a calculated value that indicates the kidneys' filtering capacity—how much blood is cleaned per minute.
-Using Cystatin C instead of creatinine as the basis provides especially reliable estimates for older adults, highly active athletes, those currently taking creatine supplements, or people with low or high muscle mass.
-This method detects changes in kidney function early and helps identify even mild kidney impairments in time.
-This measurement is a good alternative to creatinine-based kidney function assessment and is considered significantly more accurate when available.
-We automatically measure kidney function using Cystatin C when elevated creatinine levels are detected.
+The eGFR (estimated Glomerular Filtration Rate) is a calculated value that indicates the kidneys’ filtering capacity—specifically, how much blood is cleansed per minute.
+When Cystatin C is used instead of creatinine as the basis, the estimate is especially reliable in older adults, highly active individuals, those taking creatine supplements, or people with very low or high muscle mass.
+This method is sensitive to early changes in kidney function and helps detect even the initial stages of kidney impairment.
+The measurement is a strong alternative to creatinine-based kidney function assessments and—when performed—is considered significantly more accurate.
+At CARE, kidney function is typically assessed via Cystatin C automatically in cases of elevated creatinine levels.

 Ferritin is the storage protein for iron in the body - the value shows how well the body's iron stores are filled.